-In 1985, another iconic watch came to the market: The RockWatch made from Granite from the Aps and in 1986, Tissot also released the TockWatch Two Timer.
-This was the first watch to have an analog and a digital time displays activated by a single crown.
+In 1985, another iconic watch came to the market: The RockWatch made from Granite from the Alps and in 1986, Tissot also released the TockWatch Two Timer.
+This was the first watch to have an analogue and a digital time displays activated by a single crown.

 1988 was the year the Wood Watch was released.
-We are luckily to have two vintage ones, and one with its original box!
+We are lucky to have two vintage ones, and one with its original box!

 The year 1999, was the year for the first T-Touch watch.
-It came with a six function and a touch screen with a combination analog-digital display.
+It came with a six function and a touch screen with a combination analogue-digital display.

 Check out our full range of Vintage Tissot Watches right HERE.